The Fast Data Exchange (FDX) enables transferring user data between the target and the host.

 The protocol implementation on target side is included in the target application.

-The source code is provided by Lauterbach.
+Example source code is provided by Lauterbach.
 On the host side the transmitted data can be

 processed by a user application communicating with the TRACE32 Application Interface